-The school principal or designee shall proceed as follows in deciding whether or not to suspend a student.

-- A. the student shall be given written notice or advised orally of the charges against him/her; - B. if the student denies the charges, he/she shall be given an explanation of the evidence against him/her and be allowed to present his/her version of the facts; and - C. if the principal finds the student guilty of the misconduct, he/she may be suspended.
+- The school principal or designee shall proceed as follows in deciding whether or not to suspend a student. - A. the student shall be given written notice or advised orally of the charges against him/her; - B. if the student denies the charges, he/she shall be given an explanation of the evidence against him/her and be allowed to present his/her version of the facts; and - C. if the principal finds the student guilty of the misconduct, he/she may be suspended.

 When possible, notice of the suspension, its duration, and any stipulations for the student's readmittance to class will be given to the parent(s), legal guardian(s), person(s) with lawful control of the student, person(s) standing in loco parentis, or to the student if age eighteen(18) or older prior to the suspension.
-Such notice shall be handed to the parent(s), legal guardian(s), person(s) with lawful control of the student, person(s) standing in loco parentis, or to the student if age eighteen(18) or older or mailed to the last address reflected in the records of the school district.
+Such notice shall be handed to the parent(s), legal guardian(s), person(s) with lawful control of the student if age eighteen(18) or older or mailed to the last address reflected in the records of the school district.